The Federal Student Loan Forgiveness Guide

 What to do if you are behind on student loan payments?

-Step 14: Request 90-days forbearance (Only applicable if you’re behind on monthly payments)
+Step 14: Request 90-Days Forbearance or IDR Forbearance (Only applicable if you’re behind on monthly payments)

 Step 15: Consolidate Student Loans (Only applicable if you’re behind on monthly payments)

-Step 16: Get on an income-driven repayment plan
+Step 16: Get on an Income-Driven Repayment Plan (AKA: IBR)

 Need Help?
 Talk to a Certified Student Loan Relief Counselor at (866)-376-9846